 Function:

-Reverses current direction to maintain continuous rotation in DC motors.
+The commutator reverses the direction of current to ensure continuous rotation in DC motors.

-Reverses current direction to maintain continuous rotation in DC motors.
+The commutator reverses the direction of current to ensure continuous rotation in DC motors.

 7. Carbon brush